frankschoeman/kyubus-shader/README.md

 The latest version includes RetroArch native presets.
 Reshade is not needed for these. </br></br>
 Kyubus Shader is a collection of Reshade and RetroArch retro CRT presets using existing shaders such as CRT-Guest, CRT-Royale and CRT-Lottes.
 I do not take credit for creating these shaders, they are just included for convenience.
 The Look-Up-Texture (LUT) and preset settings are my work.
-Shader presets that ar friendly for streaming and video encoding are included.

 ![screenshot](https://i.postimg.cc/4Nm7GD4X/assd.jpg)
 [![Video Preview](https://i.postimg.cc/Pq497tpj/thumb.jpg)](https://youtu.be/O5lSHXT0TVg)